Last revised on 01/11/2021

 Keep in mind that even though our systems are designed to carry out data deletion processes according to the above guidelines, we cannot guarantee that all data will be deleted within a specific time frame due to technical constraints.

 Our services are restricted to users who are 18 years of age or older.
-We do not permit users under the age of 18 on our platform and we do not knowingly collect personal information from anyone under the age of 18.
+We do not permit users under the age of 18 on our platform and we do not knowingly collect personal data from anyone under the age of 18.
 If you suspect that a user is under the age of 18, please use the reporting mechanism available through the service.

 Because we're always looking for new and innovative ways to help you meet the one you're looking for, this policy may change over time.
 We will notify you before any material changes take effect so that you have time to review the changes.